Top 20 Real-Time Project Ideas for Beginners

 2 weeks

-This project builds a smart doorbell with a live camera feed.
-When someone rings the bell, the system sends a notification to your phone along with real-time video.
-It supports two-way communication, making it ideal for home security.
-The system activates within 2 seconds of ringing the bell.
+This real-time research project develops a smart doorbell with a live camera feed for enhanced security.
+When someone rings the bell, the system sends a notification and a real-time video stream to your phone.

 Beginners who want to explore how IoT can improve home security.